Video Former first lady Rosalynn Carter dies at 96

 Former first lady Rosalynn Carter dies at 96

-In May, the Carter Center said the former first lady had been diagnosed with dementia.
+The Carter Center announced the former first lady died “peacefully, with her family by her side."

 November 19, 2023